How To Get A Good Night's Sleep Every Night

 Hot tub baths.
 Bathing in the tub, perhaps in Epsom salts, helps the muscles to relax.
 As your muscles relax, your mind becomes less vigilant, more peaceful.

 In conclusion, getting a good night’s sleep is one of the most important things you can do to improve your health and well-being.
 Many problems arise from regular sleep deficiency.
-People who don’t get enough sleep are at risk for stroke, diabetes, high blood pressure, kidney issues, and heart disease.
+People who don’t get enough sleep are at risk for stroke, diabetes, high blood pressure, kidney issues, heart disease, and mental health.